Tony Galvin: Swindon Town

 Galvin tried to make a fresh start at Swindon Town, where he was signed by former Spurs teammate Ossie Ardiles in 1989.
 He stayed as a player for the rest of the season where Swindon reached the Division 2 play-offs.
 He then went on to become Ardiles' assistant, before following him to Newcastle United where he took a similar position until Ardiles was sacked in 1992.

 International career

 Galvin won 29 caps for the Republic of Ireland, despite playing for England schools.
-He made his debut for Ireland in the European Championships qualifier against The Netherlands in Rotterdam on 22 September 1982 and scored his only goal away to Luxembourg in a Euro 88 qualifier.
+Qualifying through his Limerick born grandfather he made his debut for Ireland in the European Championships qualifier against The Netherlands in Rotterdam on 22 September 1982 and scored his only goal away to Luxembourg in a Euro 88 qualifier.
 He was named by Jack Charlton in Ireland's first ever finals squad at Euro 88, and started all 3 games against England, USSR and the Netherlands.
 Galvin was able to understand the USSR's tactical calls during a game in Euro 88 because he had a degree in Russian.

 Outside of football

-Before joining Spurs, Galvin gained a degree in Russian Studies at Hull University.
+Before joining Spurs, Galvin gained a degree in Russian studies at Hull University.
 He also studied teaching as a postgraduate at Trent Polytechnic.
 After his football career ended he returned to education teaching at a London College.